PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:20:22
+Last updated: 2024-04-02 18:20:56
-Random Quote: Wisdom is always an overmatch for strength. - Phil Jackson
+Random Quote: The cause is hidden.
+The effect is visible to all. - Ovid